West Virginia eviction prevention and homeless assistance services.

 Assistance is available in West Virginia to both prevent homelessness and rehouse families into new, low income housing or apartments.
 There may be government grants available to pay costs such as back rent or a security deposit.
-Much of the support is available from the Continuum of Care program, and it can help seniors, veterans, and very low income families, among others.
+Much of the support is available from the Continuum of Care program and agencies listed below, and it can help seniors, veterans, and very low income families, among others.

 Thousands of families in West Virginia face eviction every year.
 The state, using funds from the U.S. Department of Housing and Urban Development and relying on local non-profits, provides various forms of assistance to those that need it.
 The goal of the CoC programs, as well as the agencies that take part, is to break the cycle of homelessness and poverty.
 Funds are limited, but those facing eviction have some options available to them.